KwaGabriel/butano-font-converters/README.md

 ## How to use
 Make sure chardet and pillow are installed via ```pip install chardet``` and ```pip install pillow```.

 Run the script using python and follow the instructions in the CLI.
+Outputs FONT_NAME.txt and FONT_NAME.bmp

+The .bmp is configured to be immediately usable.
 Use the data in FONT_NAME.txt to easily create font header files for butano!

 ### The output files can be found in:
 - otf/ttf: Same folder as script file